survivejs/react-book/manuscript/05_implementing_notes.md

 T> It can be a good idea to name your callbacks using `on` prefix.
 This will allow you to distinguish them quickly from other props and keep your code a little tidier.

-In order to make that happen we'll need to define that callback for `App` like this:
+In order to make our edit work we'll need to define a callback for `App` like this:

 **app/components/App.jsx**